javalin/website/_posts/tutorials/community/2021-07-11-using-javalin-as-http-simulator.md

 - **assert**: test that the stored values in the handler are correct; for example, the body must have been properly converted to the external API (your domain representation → API JSON).

-⚠️ Whatever you do, never do assertions inside the Javalin test handler.
+⚠️ Whatever you do, never do assertions inside the Javalin test `Handler`.
 Why?
+Because JUnit works by throwing exceptions, and Javalin `Handler`s are wrapped in an exception-handler (Javalin returns a HTTP 500 error for uncaught exceptions).
+This means that JUnit exceptions will be transformed into HTTP 500 errors, which JUnit considers a success!
-Because if they fail, they’ll throw a JUnit exception, which is swallowed by Javalin; and the test will be green!
-Always do the assertions in the end hence following the Arrange, Act, Assert pattern.
+Always do the assertions in the end, hence following the Arrange, Act, Assert pattern.

 ## Making it generic